-We also provide executive disability insurance to certain executives, including our Named Executive Officers, as well as executive physicals to our Named Executive Officers and certain of their significant others.
-Certain of our Named Executive Officers also receive usage of a Company car (or a car allowance that we discontinued in March 2022), a phone allowance and remote working, or "home connectivity", allowances.
+We also provide executive disability insurance, physicals and family membership to our athletic country clubs to our executives, including our Named Executive Officers, as well as executive physicals to certain of their significant others.
+Our Named Executive Officers also receive usage of a Company car and a phone allowance, and Mr. Akradi receives a remote working, or "home connectivity," allowance.
 Phone allowance for our Named Executive Officers includes a phone stipend paid monthly.
-The home connectivity allowances were eliminated in 2022 for our Named Executive Officers other than Mr. Akradi.
-Home connectivity for Mr. Akradi includes a high-speed network providing seamless integration of the computing and telephonic environments at Mr. Akradi is home offices with those of our corporate headquarters, including the ability to use his home offices as a full-service remote location for business meetings.
+Home connectivity for Mr. Akradi includes a high-speed network providing seamless integration of the computing and telephonic environments at Mr. Akradi's home offices with those of our corporate headquarters, including the ability to use his home offices as a full-service remote location for business meetings.
 Mr. Akradi also receives the benefit of using a portion of a Company administrative assistant's time for his personal financial and administrative matters.
-The Board of Directors also approved in 2021 to pay for Mr. Akradi's HSR filing fee that was required due to his ownership of the Company's common stock, and the associated tax gross-up, which payments were accrued and made in 2022 when the filing was submitted.